-Return of Title IV Funds (Refund and Repayment Policy)
+Return to Title IV (Refund & Repayment Policy)

 If students receiving federal financial aid withdraw from the College, the amount of the financial aid to be repaid or refunded is calculated using a formula supplied by the U.S. Department of Education.
 The last day of attendance is used to calculate the total amount to be repaid.
 A refund is the difference between the amounts paid toward institutional cost (including financial aid and/or cash paid) and the amount the school may retain under the appropriate refund policy.
 See the Financial Aid Student Handbook for detailed information on the Title IV Refund/Repayment policy.